Why Homeowners Must Act Quickly to Mitigate Water Damage

 What Does “Mitigation” Mean in Your Policy?

 In the context of a homeowner’s insurance policy, mitigation refers to the immediate steps a homeowner must take to prevent the damage from worsening.
-Most policies include a clause stating this obligation.
 If you fail to act quickly, your claim may be partially reduced or denied altogether.

 Mitigation helps: